| Collapse of Big Bang Cosmology and the Emergence of

 make a prediction.
 The truth is that it is a

+phantom equation that cannot be tested.
 Thus for big bang cosmology to even get

 off the ground, cosmologists had to invent